Northtown Mall (Blaine, Minnesota): History

 A California real estate developer, Robert Muir, purchased the land in 1965.
 The location was along the old route of US Highway 10 where it met University Avenue.
 The mall was built oriented parallel to the highway, which runs in a Northwesterly direction to Anoka.
+The place name "Northtown" originally referred to an area at the border of Hennepin and Anoka counties, which is the current location of the BNSF Northtown railroad yards.

 The mall opened in 1972 with 33 stores, The mall originally was anchored by Montgomery Ward (Northwest), Powers Dry Goods (Northeast) and Woolworth (Southwest).
 MainStreet (Southeast) was added as a fourth anchor in 1983.
 By 1988, the short-lived MainStreet chain's stores were converted to Kohl's.
 There was a 30-foot Titanic model on display from December 1972 until 1985, when model was moved to Marine Museum at Fall River.
 It was a miniature constructed for the Titanic (1953 film).
 There also were sunken rest areas, and aquarium, and a waterfall.

 A number of other nearby retail strip malls opened around the Northtown mall: Kmart Plaza and Springbrook Mall in 1971, Northcourt Commons in 1989, and Rainbow Village in 1990 Target Greatland opened west across the street at the Springbrook Mall in nearby Coon Rapids in July 1992.

 The old Woolworth's was divided between HomePlace and Best Buy in the late 1990s, the same year that a food court was added to the mall.
 The new US Highway 10 freeway section of between University Avenue and I-35W was completed in 1999.
 The old highway became County Road 10.

 Powers Dry Goods was converted to Donaldson's when the Powers chain was purchased.
 Donaldson's then was converted to Carson Pirie Scott, then later to Mervyn's California.
 Mervyn's exited and then Herberger's was in the space.
-That north side anchor story is currently a Becker Furniture Outlet. the same year, Mervyn's closed its Twin Cities locations.
+The same year, Mervyn's closed its Twin Cities locations.
 The Mervyn's at Northtown Mall was the highest-performing Mervyn's in the Minneapolis-St. Paul area.